yunusgunay/YunusGunay/README.md

-### My name is Yunus Günay and I am studying Computer Science at Bilkent University. 👋
+### I'm Yunus, and studying Computer Science at Bilkent University. 👋

 <!--
 **YunusGunay/YunusGunay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.